Kolad: Kolad Railway Station

 Kolad railway station is the first station on the Konkan Railway line.
 Express and mail trains connect Kolad to Mumbai in approximately three hours.
 Kolad is the starting point for the roll-on/roll-off (RORO) service of the Konkan Railway, a road-rail synergy system, where loaded trucks are directly carried by railway wagons and delivered to their destination by rail.
 This service was introduced in January 1999.

 Infrastructure

-Most of the infrastructure in Kolad are maintained by Gram Panchayat, which include paving the roads, provision of water supply and other essential services like garbage disposal and beautification.
+Most of the infrastructure in Kolad is maintained by Gram Panchayat, which includes paving the roads, provision of water supply and other essential services like garbage disposal and beautification.

 Electricity is provided by the state-run Maharashtra State Electricity Board (MSEB).
 Telecom services are managed by the state-run BSNL telecom and other private companies.
 Broadband is provided by BSNL.
 BSNL & TATA are the only service providers with a complete network.

 River rafting at Kolad

-White water river rafting is a popular adventure water sport for people from in Mumbai and Pune.
+White water river rafting is a popular adventure water sport for people from Mumbai and Pune.
 The Kundalika River in Kolad is the best option for white water rafting in Maharashtra.
 The huge amount of water released from a local dam each morning creates good opportunities for rafting.
 The Maharashtra government promotes river rafting through its official tourism website.